hichoe95/Artifact-Detection-and-Sequential-Ablation/README.md

-# Artifact-Detection-and-Sequential-Ablation - Offiial Pytorch Implementation
+# Artifact Detection/Correction - Offiial Pytorch Implementation

 This repo provides the official PyTorch implementation of the following paper: